-With the sketchbook turned horizontally, Turner filled the top half of this page with a study of the medieval Pont Notre-Dame in Paris onto this page.
+With the sketchbook turned horizontally, Turner worked a drawing of the Pont Notre-Dame in Paris onto this page.
 The stone arches of the medieval bridge span the central section of the page.
-Turner made several sketches of this structure in the present volume, a list of which is provided in the sketchbook Introduction.
-For the watercolour of this subject which Turner worked up with a view to engraved reproduction around this time, see Tate D24684 (Turner Bequest CCLIX 119).
+Turner made several sketches of this section of the river in the present volume, a list of which is provided in the sketchbook Introduction.
+For the watercolour of this bridge which Turner worked up with a view to engraved reproduction around this time, see Tate D24684 (Turner Bequest CCLIX 119).
 This led to an engraving in the 1835 volume of Turner’s Annual Tour: Wanderings by the Loire and Seine (1833–5; later reissued as Rivers of France); see Tate impressions T04722.
 In earlier catalogues, the bridge on this page has been misidentified as the Pont d’Arcole suspension bridge, which peeps over the Pont Notre-Dame in the engraving.